143 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 141 Beacon to the east and 145 Beacon to the west.

 Francis Curtis was the great-nephew of John Lowell Gardner (his mother was the daughter of John L. Gardner’s brother, George).
 He was assistant curator in Chinese and Japanese art for the Museum of Fine Arts.

 He died in November of 1915.
-Mary Curtis continued to live at 143 Beacon and also maintained a home at Mattapoisett.
+Mary Curtis continued to live at 143 Beacon and also continued to maintain a home at Mattapoisett.

 On July 27, 1956, 143 Beacon was acquired from the estate of Francis G. Curtis by Sanford Lee Fisher, president of Fisher Junior College (founded by his father, Myron C. Fisher, Sr., and his uncle, Edmund H. Fisher).
 On September 25, 1956, it was acquired from him by Fisher Junior College.